-FDA encourages horse owners, farmers, veterinarians, and other animal health professionals to report problems with livestock feed (including horse feed and feed for poultry and aquaculture).
+FDA encourages horse owners, farmers, veterinarians, and other animal health professionals to report problems with food for livestock (including horses, poultry, and aquaculture).
 You may report problems by:

 - Submitting an electronic report using the Safety Reporting Portal, or

 - Calling your state’s FDA Consumer Complaint Coordinator.

 Please have as much of the following information available when submitting your complaint:

 If possible, please save the original packaging until the food has been used up.
 The packaging contains IMPORTANT information often needed to identify the variety of food, the manufacturing plant, and the production date.
 For products delivered in bulk, information may be included on the bill of lading, receipt, or invoice.